March 2020 Dividend Income Update

 Since my February update, I’ve incurred one (1) significant dividend cut to my portfolio so far: Inter Pipeline (IPL).
 With that, Inter Pipeline’s decision to chop their dividend by a whopping 72% (as responsible as a decision that was) that slash hurt shareholders like myself who have enjoyed multiple years of dividend increases.

 Dividends did double in the last 10 years.
-I’ve owned IPL for all of them including monthly dividends paid from 2019:

 Data from Inter Pipeline.